 - Center on Addiction and Substance Abuse – With funding from donors and federal and state agencies, this nonprofit is associated with Columbia University and works to bring addiction to the forefront as a public health concern.

-- Partnership for Drug-Free Kids – This nonprofit raises awareness, trains local professionals, and coordinates with community organizations to combat growing drug and alcohol addiction by teens in the United States.
+- Partnership for Drug-Free Kids – This nonprofit raises awareness, trains local professionals and coordinates with community organizations to combat growing drug and alcohol addiction by teens in the United States.

 - Narcotics Anonymous – Narcotics Anonymous is now a global, community-based organization.
 Although slow as a small start-up organization, it has now reached a multi-lingual and multicultural status with more than 63,000 meetings weekly in 132 countries.
-Specializing in a 12-step program which includes regular attendance to group meetings.
+Specializing in a 12-step program that includes regular attendance to group meetings.

 - National Institute on Alcohol Abuse and Alcoholism (NIAAA) – NIAAA provides leadership in the national effort to reduce alcohol-related problems.
 The website has extensive resources including fact sheets about a wide range of alcohol-related topics, as well as a variety of publications for researchers and health professionals.

 - National Institute on Drug Abuse (NIDA) – NIDA’s mission is to bring the power of science to bear on drug abuse and addiction.
 NIDA supports most of the world’s research on the health aspects of drug abuse and addiction.
 The NIDA website includes a vast array of educational materials about specific drugs as well as the consequences, prevention and treatment of drug abuse.
 The site includes resources for young people, parents, teachers, researchers, physicians and other health professionals.